stat545ubc-2021/mda-mchester/milestone_3/mda-mchester_m3.md

 <!-------------------------- Start your work below ---------------------------->

-I have decided to use `broom::tidy` to eloquently display t-values for the differences of means.
+I have decided to use the `broom` package to eloquently display t-values for the differences of means.
 These values can be found in the “statistic” column.
 The corresponding p-values are displayed in the “p.value” column.

 ``` r
 broom::tidy(lm(area_mean ~ diagnosis, data = cancer_sample))